-Materials may not be posted or affixed on buildings, sculptures, posts, sidewalks, paved areas, railings, trees, traffic control signs, utility poles, signs, vehicles, planted garden areas, the hillside next to the USU escalator, newspaper racks, West Turnaround islands, wayfinding pylons or directory map structures.
+Materials may not be posted or affixed on buildings, sculptures, posts, sidewalks, paved areas, railings, trees, traffic control signs, utility poles, signs, vehicles, planted garden areas, the hillside next to the USU escalator, newspaper racks, West Turnaround islands, wayfinding pylons, or directory map structures.
 Chalking on campus is prohibited.
 No materials shall be posted so as to obscure previously posted or properly placed materials.

-Banners, signs, posters and the like will not be posted within 200 feet of the Bellflower Boulevard and Beach Drive entrance or the 7th Street entrances at East and West Campus Drives.
+Banners, signs, posters, and the like will not be posted within 200 feet of the Bellflower Boulevard and Beach Drive entrance or the 7th Street entrances at East and West Campus Drives.
 This posting restriction includes the campus perimeter between East and West Campus Drives at 7th Street.

 17 x 22 inches, are not more than three feet high from the ground, and are on stakes no longer than 36 inches.
-Posters on stakes must not be placed in flowerbeds in any way that interferes with the irrigation system, the West Turnaround islands, the hillside next to the USU escalator or in any manner to block a walkway, driveway or street.
+Posters on stakes must not be placed in flowerbeds in any way that interferes with the irrigation system, the West Turnaround islands, the hillside next to the USU escalator, or in any manner to block a walkway, driveway, or street.
 Posters shall be placed no less than three (3) feet away from all other posters or special event signs.

 With the approval of the Office of Student Life and Development, USU-215, signs not to exceed 3 x 3 feet, or banners not to exceed 3 x 6 feet, may be used to publicize an event.
-Signs or banners utilized in a tandem configuration by placing one above the other may not exceed 6 feet in height.
+Signs or banners used in a tandem configuration by placing one above the other may not exceed 6 feet in height.
 There is a limit of 20 special event signs or 25 posters on stakes and three banners per event.
 Signs may be placed in grassy areas with the same restrictions as posters on stakes (see Section F above).
 One banner may be placed on either of the railings between the Nugget Patio and the University Bookstore, on a USU railing, and on the Psychology Building vending wall (limit one banner per organization) with the approval and date stamp from the Office of Student Life and Development, USU-215.
 Banners or signs may be placed no more than seven school days prior to the event and must be removed within three days after the event.
 Signs shall be placed no less than three (3) feet away from all other special event signs or posters on stakes.

 The posting kiosks throughout the campus are designated to provide publicity for campus events and activities.
 Commercial posting is not permitted on the kiosks.
-Flyers for posting should be 8 1/2 x 11 inches in size and conform to the policies covering all other publicity described in this regulation.
+Flyers for posting should be 8½ x 11 inches in size and conform to the policies covering all other publicity described in this regulation.
 Posters on kiosks may not exceed 17 x 22 inches.
 Only two flyers per event and/or one poster per event are permitted to be posted on each kiosk.
 Approval stamps are not required for flyers or posters for approved campus events and programs to be posted on the kiosks.

 The electronic marquee, located at the corner of 7th Street and West Campus Drive, may also be used to advertise events.
 Requestors are encouraged to submit their requests at least one month prior to posting date.
 Requests will only be considered upon event management compliance with the CSULB Administrative Policy for Facilities Use and Procedural Guidelines.
-Reservations may be made online.
+Reservations may be made ONLINE.

 All announcement boards in classroom or faculty office buildings are the responsibility of the department or the respective college.
 All announcement boards in classrooms, like all other instructional equipment, are under the general supervision of the college dean.

-Personal announcements, limited to 8.5 x 11 inches, may be displayed on the personal announcement board on the north wall of LA-4 Building.
+Personal announcements, limited to 8½ x 11 inches, may be displayed on the personal announcement board on the north wall of LA-4 Building.
 Kiosks or other posting boards may not be used for personal posting.
 Commercial advertising may not be placed on these boards.

 Individuals may be charged for costs incurred in the removal of or repair from improperly posted items.